-In 2012, the County adopted a Strategic Climate Action Plan (the "SCAP") that outlined initiatives to reduce greenhouse gas ("GHG") emissions and prepare for the impacts of climate change in County operations and throughout the community.
-The goals of the SCAP are to increase the use and efficiency of transportation choices, reduce non-renewable energy use, support healthy and productive farms and forests, minimize consumption and waste of materials, and safeguard facilities and infrastructure from anticipated environmental change.
+In 2015, the County updated its existing Strategic Climate Action Plan ("SCAP") and strengthened initiatives to reduce greenhouse gas ("GHG") emissions and prepare for the impacts of climate change in County operations and throughout the community.
+The goals of the SCAP are to increase the use and efficiency of transit, provide land use planning and community design supporting transportation choices, reduce non-renewable energy use and increase production of renewable energy, support healthy and productive farms and forests, minimize consumption and waste of materials, and safeguard facilities and infrastructure from anticipated environmental change.
 The SCAP requires County divisions to analyze capital improvement projects for opportunities to reduce energy use and GHG emissions and to incorporate building efficiency standards into capital improvement planning.

 In furtherance of the SCAP, in February 2015, the County required WTD to achieve carbon neutrality in its operations by 2025.
-WTD has estimated that in 2012, 70% of its GHG emissions were already being offset through the application of biosolids as a soil amendment on farms and forests (which stores carbon in the soil and keeps it out of the atmosphere) and through the capturing of methane gas that is produced from two of WTD's digesters for use or sale as renewable energy.
+WTD has estimated that in 2012, 70% of its GHG emissions were already being offset through the application of biosolids as a soil amendment on farms and forests (which stores carbon in the soil, promotes plant growth that further removes carbon from the atmosphere, and replaces commercial fertilizer that is fossil-fuel intensive to produce) and through the capturing of methane gas that is produced from two of WTD's digesters for use or sale as renewable energy.
 The fuel mix of WTD's energy suppliers has a significant impact on the quantity of WTD's GHG emissions.
-Based on emissions data from its energy suppliers published in 2013, the most recent year available, and other factors, WTD estimates that 90% of its GHG emissions have been offset.
+Based on emissions data from its energy suppliers, WTD estimates that 90% of its GHG emissions were offset in 2013 and 92% in 2014.